 The PDA option is equipped with a remote alarm feature.
-The remote alarm contacts are located at the two black and red banana clip posts (See Figure 32).
+The remote alarm contacts are located at the two black and red banana clip posts (See Figure 34 on page 50).
 The alarm can be set up in one of two ways:

-- 1. A remote alarm signal of 12 VDC can be sent to a central monitoring station or - A set of auxiliary contacts will indicate a "closed" condition when the alarm activates.
-(Locate the Auxiliary Contact Schematic inside the PDA box by removing the four screws on the cover plate).
+- 1. A remote alarm signal of 12 VDC can be sent to a central monitoring station. - 2.
+A set of auxiliary contacts will indicate a "closed" condition when the alarm activates (Locate the Auxiliary Contact Schematic inside the PDA box by removing the four screws on the cover plate).